 Please note that depending on weather conditions (snow conditions) not all alpine cheese dairies are occupied in June.

-Engelberg’s sports shops have a wide range of bikes and cycling accessories for sale or hire.
+Engelberg’s bike shops have a wide range of bikes and cycling accessories for sale or hire.
 It’s also worth stopping by if your bike is in need of repairs or replacement parts.